ThomasSilloway/P99WikiParser/README.md

 ## Aspirations

-Allow a twitch bot to accept the command !quest [itemname] and have it search the P99 wiki for that item & quest item names and/or links
+Mode #1 Allow a twitch bot to accept the command !quest [itemname] and have it search the P99 wiki for that item & quest item names and/or links

+Mode #2 Output an item url for the quest reward, so the image can pop up in OBS

 ## Current Status